About this detailed guidance

 Regulation 8(3) makes clear that any charge you levy must not exceed the actual cost of making the information available.

 You can only make a charge which is in line with a published schedule of charges.
 The ‘schedule of charges’ section below looks at this in more detail.

 In decision notice FER0774662, the Commissioner considered whether a charge of £1050 was reasonable to provide approximately 30 plans.
 The public authority argued that it provides these plans to the public for a commercial charge of £35 plus VAT each.
 The public authority confirmed that this charge was advertised in its schedule of charges.
 It was satisfied that the charge was reasonable and in line with similar commercial charges from other local councils nationally.

 The public authority confirmed that in respect of officer time, it estimated that producing the requested plans would take a minimum of 15 hours.

 The Commissioner found that the public authority’s charge of £1050 was not reasonable.
-She noted that the schedule of charges provided by the public authority related specifically to commercial charges for official property searches in which the public authority “guaranteed” the information against errors.
-She therefore considered that the public authority had conflated a request for underlying environmental information with a request for a guaranteed official property search.
+They noted that the schedule of charges provided by the public authority related specifically to commercial charges for official property searches in which the public authority “guaranteed” the information against errors.
+They therefore considered that the public authority had conflated a request for underlying environmental information with a request for a guaranteed official property search.
 The Commissioner also noted that the public authority had applied a total charge based on a commercial charge rather than the actual costs that it would incur and it had provided no clear evidence that 15 hours of officer time would cost the public authority £1050.
 The Commissioner stated: